 After doing your research and identifying a lender that offers you a better interest rate, then your next question is likely: variable or fixed interest?

 Many lenders offer the option for borrowers to choose either a fixed-rate interest (interest rate remains the same for the life of the line, unless it’s refinanced) or a variable-rate interest (interest rate fluctuates and can change up to once every X-number of days, based on market rates).

 Choosing which one is right for you is generally an exercise in risk analysis–do you mind risk or no?

-Variable rates can save you a bunch of money if interest rates are low and stay low, or end up dropping over the life of your loan to a rate that’s below fixed.
+Variable rates can save you a bunch of money if interest rates are low and stay low.
+Or, rates end up dropping over the life of your loan to a rate that’s below fixed.

 But, there is market volatility involved.
 It’s impossible to know exactly how rates will change in the coming years.

-As a general rule, if you want to avoid risk, then you may want to choose a fixed rate loan.
-If you’re more interested in saving money and variable rates are low, then you may want to choose a variable rate loan and you could possibly refinance in the future if rates rise.
+As a general rule, if you want to avoid risk, then you may want to choose a fixed-rate loan.
+If you’re more interested in saving money and variable rates are low, then you may want to choose a variable rate loan.
+You could possibly refinance in the future if rates rise.